-Commute.org Shuttles provide free, first-last mile service to transit stations (BART, Caltrain, and SF Bay Ferry), workplaces, hospitals, schools, and residential areas throughout San Mateo County.
-See our list of routes and cities below or visit our trip planner page to find a shuttle that works for your commute.
+Commute.org Shuttles operate fixed-route, first-last mile service FREE of charge to transit stations (BART, Caltrain, and SF Bay Ferry), workplaces, hospitals, schools, and residential areas throughout San Mateo County.
+See our list of shuttle routes below or visit our trip planner page to find a shuttle that works for your commute.

-We have several ways for you to find the right shuttle for your commute:
+A few tips to find the right shuttle for you:

-Our trip planning tool will quickly show you if a Commute.org shuttle serves your origin or destination, as well as your public transit options
+Our Trip Planning Tool (powered by Google Maps) will quickly show you if a Commute.org shuttle serves your origin or destination, as well as your alternative public transit options

-If you already know the name of the shuttle or the city where you’re starting or ending your trip, then scroll up to see the list of our shuttles organized by city and click on a route to view details
+If you already know the name of the shuttle or the city where you’re starting or ending your trip, then scroll up to see the list of our shuttles routes by city to find schedule and route details.

-All Commute.org shuttles are equipped with real-time tracking technology.
-You can use the map on the route-specific shuttle page to see where the shuttle is and when it’s expected at a designated stop.
+All Commute.org shuttles are equipped with real-time GPS tracking to locate your shuttle during unexpected schedule delays.
+You can also use the map on the route-specific shuttle page to see where the shuttle is and when it’s expected at a designated stop.
 Please note that there can be a lag in the transmission of the location data, so we encourage riders to be at their stop earlier than the shuttle’s estimated arrival time.

 Real-Time Alerts For Your Specific Shuttle Route